Haaaaaank/Dual-Eye-Tracking/README.md

 # Dual-Eye-Tracking
-This program shares real-time data among computers with TCP sockets
+This multi-threaded program shares real-time data among computers with TCP sockets

 ### Usage
 * Set up one or more computers that share data with each other.
-One computer needs to be the server.
+One computer needs to be the server (it can be the server and a client at the same time).
 * Change `host` in `net_constants.py` to the ip address of the server.
 * Change the `get_data()` and `display(data)` functions in `utilities.py` to reflect how the data are obtained and how they are displayed on the other clients' screen.
 * If necessary, integrate the client as a part of the experiment program: